 On November 2023, the Company already paid and completed the required filings with the SEC in relation to the increase in capitalization.
-Accordingly, as at reporting date, deposit for future stock subscription totaling P852 million is recognized and classified as part of equity in the statements of financial position.
-Subsequently, on February 1, 2024, the SEC approved the increase in the capital stock of the Company from P2 billion to P5 billion, divided into 5 billion shares with par value of P1 per share such that the capital stock now stood at P5 billion divided into 5 billion shares at par value of P1 per share from the previous P2 billion divided into 2 billion shares at par value of P1 per share from the previous P2 billion divided into 2 billion shares at par value of P1 per share from the previous P2 billion divided into 2 billion shares at par value of P1 per share from the previous P2 billion divided into 2 billion shares at par value of P1 per share from the previous P2 billion divided into 2 billion shares.
+Accordingly, as at December 31, 2023, deposit for future stock subscription totaling P852 million is recognized and classified as part of equity in the statements of financial position.
+Subsequently, on February 1, 2024, the SEC approved the increase in the capital stock of the Company from P2 billion to P5 billion, divided into 5 billion shares with par value of P1 per share such that the capital stock now stood at P5 billion divided into 5 billion shares at par value of P1 per share from the previous P2 billion divided into 2 billion shares at par value of P1 per share.